-Evaporator Coil functions like Lungs – When the blower motor is running (get it? double entendre?) it sends air across the evaporator coil.
+Evaporator Coil functions like Lungs – When the blower motor is running (get it? double entendre?), it sends air across the evaporator coil.
 Pulling warmer air from the house (via the return air).
-The coil absorbs heat and moisture from the home allowing for the air to be cooled then distributed via ductwork throughout.
-Our lungs absorb oxygen, changing the state of air.
-The evaporator coil is housed in the furnace/air handler typically placed in the attic, closet or garage in Florida homes.
+The coil absorbs heat and moisture from the home allowing for the air to be cooled and then distributed via ductwork throughout.
+Our lungs absorb oxygen, changing the state of the air.
+The evaporator coil is housed in the furnace/air handler and typically placed in the attic, closet, or garage in Florida homes.

 Return Air is Inhaling – Air being taken into the AC system.
 Typically always near the thermostat/brain.

 Supply Air is Exhaling – Air being blown back out into the home via the ductwork distributed throughout the house.